Big Sur Trailmap logo

 Historic Little Pines Camp

-"Little Pines Camp" used to be lie along the trail about 150 feet below Little Pines Spring - a basin up in a tree marks that location, near a tree blaze (at N36.35502,W121.72225)
+"Little Pines Camp" used to be lie along the trail about 150 feet below Little Pines Spring - a basin up in a tree marks that location, near a tree blaze (36.35502,-121.72225)

 Little Pines Camp

-Unfortunately the Marble Cone Fire led to erosion which filled its flat area, after which the icemaker stove and sign were relocated (to a flat area 1/8 mile below Little Pines Spring, 50 ft south of the trail, at N36.35550,W121.72075).
-But a huge pine later fell, largely covering the area, the sign burned, and that site is no longer used.
+were relocated a flat area 1/8 mile below Little Pines Spring, 50 ft south of the trail (36.35550,-121.72075).
+A huge pine later fell, largely covering the area, the sign burned, and the site was no longer used.

 Little Pines "Use" Camp